 Inside the “drupal-7.14” folder on your computer, open the “sites” folder, then the “default” folder.
 Locate the file named “default.settings.php” and make a copy of it, in the same directory, with the name settings.php.

 When you've finished this step, you should have two identical files named “default.settings.php” and “settings.php” inside the “default” folder.

 Drupal uses a MySQL database to store data.
 We recommend creating a new database specifically for Drupal, rather than using an existing one.
 To create the database on our servers, follow our instructions explaining how to create a MySQL database.

 There's no specific format you need to follow when naming the database.
 The rest of these instructions will assume that your database is called dpexample — if you use a different name, just use that name instead of “dpexample” when following the instructions below.

-Use an FTP program to publish the contents of the “drupal-7.14” directory (not the directory itself) to whatever location on your Web site you want to use for your Drupal files (usually the top level of your Web site).
+Use our web file manager or an FTP program to publish the contents of the “drupal-7.14” directory (not the directory itself) to whatever location on your website you want to use for your Drupal files (usually the top level of your website).